 Bengal Cat Colors

 While there are no official subcategories of the brown Bengal, the brown coat has the widest variety of shades.
 Think of the color brown on a spectrum with grey at the coolest end and orange at the hottest end.
-A Bengal's coat can fall anywhere within that spectrum and as long as it has a black tail tip, it's considered a brown (See the Dilute section for an explanation of why the browns must have a black tail tip).
+A Bengal's coat can fall anywhere within that spectrum, and as long as it has a black tail tip, it's considered a brown.
 Even though we don't officially break down the browns, Bengal breeders have many terms we use to discuss the different colors of brown.

-The coolest colored brown Bengals have essentially a grey coat with jet black markings.
-Often these cats have at least one copy of the Asian Leopard cat Agouti gene called Apb.
+The coolest-colored brown Bengals essentially have a grey coat with jet-black markings.
+Often these cats have at least one copy of the leopard cat agouti gene called Apb although this is not essential.
 This distinct contrast makes these attractive cats.
-Ultimately, Bengal breeders would like all of their cats to have black on their face and Apb may be the way to get there.
+Ultimately, Bengal breeders would like all of their cats to have black contrast on their faces, and Apb helps to get there.

-The brown spectrum ends with highly rufoused orange cats.
+The brown spectrum ends with highly rufoused cats.
 "Rufoused" means the coat has reddish/orange tones.
-These hot colored cats are ideal for many people.
+These hot-colored cats - sometimes referred to as "hot sorrel" are ideal for many people.
 The struggle for the breeders is to keep the contrast on the hot cats.
-Often their pattern becomes less defined with age as the colors blend together.
-As a personal observation, I have found many of the highly rufoused cats to be more domestic in their skeletal structure than their cooler litter mates.
+Often their pattern becomes less defined with age as the black lightens to brown or dark red and the markings become less contrasted.
+As a personal observation, we have found many of the highly rufoused cats to be more domestic in their skeletal structure than their cooler litter mates.